+Objective:

-To ensure that change of use involving habitable buildings and/or habitable rooms appropriately responds to erosion risk.
+To ensure that change of use involving habitable responds to erosion risk. buildings and/or habitable rooms appropriately

+Acceptable Solutions Performance Criteria

+A1 P1

-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-Change of use of a non habitable building to a use involving habitable rooms must satisfy all of the following: (a) the use must not increase the risk to users of the site; (b) any increased reliance on public infrastructure must not result in a unacceptable level of risk;
+No Acceptable Solution.
+Change of use of a non habitable building to a use involving habitable rooms must satisfy all of the following: (a) the use must not increase the risk to users of the site;

-(c) need for future remediation works is minimised; (d) access to the site must not be lost or substantially compromised by increased future erosion expected to result from future sea level rise, either on or off-site; (e) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works.
+(b) any increased reliance on public infrastructure must not result in a unacceptable level of risk; (c) need for future remediation works is minimised; (d) access to the site must not be lost or substantially compromised by increased future erosion expected to result from future sea level rise, either on or off-site; (e) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works.

+E10./ Development Standards

-E16.7.1 Buildings and Works
+E16.7.1 Buildings & Works

+Objective:

-To ensure that development in Coastal Erosion Hazard Areas is fit for purpose and appropriately managed based on the level of exposure to the hazard.
+that development in Coastal Erosion Habased on the level of exposure to the habased Areas is fit for purpose and appropriately .

+Acceptable e Solutions Per formance Criteria

+A1 P1

+No Accept able Solution. dings and works must satisfy all of the owing:

+(a) not increase the level of risk to the life of the users of the site or of hazard for adjoining or nearby properties or public infrastructure;

+(b) erosion risk arising from wave run-up, including impact and material suitability,

+works;

+engineering;

-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-Buildings and works must satisfy all of the following: (a) not increase the level of risk to the life of the users of the site or of hazard for adjoining or nearby properties or public infrastructure; (b) erosion risk arising from wave run-up, including impact and material suitability, may be mitigated to an acceptable level through structural or design methods used to avoid damage to, or loss of, buildings or works; (c) erosion risk is mitigated to an acceptable level through measures to modify the hazard where these measures are designed and certified by an engineer with suitable experience in coastal, civil and/or hydraulic engineering; (d) need for future remediation works is minimised;
+may be mitigated to an acceptable level through structural or design methods used to avoid damage to, or loss of, buildings or

+(c) erosion risk is mitigated to an acceptable level through measures to modify the hazard where these measures are designed and certified by an engineer with suitable experience in coastal, civil and/or hydraulic

-(e) health and safety of people is not placed at risk; (f) important natural features are adequately protected; (g) public foreshore access is not obstructed where the managing public authority requires it to continue to exist; (h) access to the site will not be lost or substantially compromised by expected future erosion whether on the proposed site or off-site; (i) provision of a developer contribution for required mitigation works consistent with any adopted Council Policy, prior to commencement of works; (j) not be located on an actively mobile landform.
+(d) need for future remediation works is minimised; (e) health and safety of people is not placed at risk; (f) important natural features are adequately protected; (g) public foreshore access is not obstructed where the managing public authority requires it to continue to exist; (h) access to the site will not be lost or substantially compromised by expected future erosion whether on the proposed site or off-site; (i) provision of a developer contribution for required mitigation works consistent with any adopted Council Policy, prior to commencement of works;